rossprogram/rossprogram.github.io/students/faq.md

 #### Is there a nurse on duty/doctors on call?
 Is there a campus clinic that they can attend for minor problems?

-There is no formal clinic available on campus, but University staff members with training in first-aid are available to help 24 hours per day.
+The ODU campus does not have a medical clinic, but University staff members with training in first-aid are available to help 24 hours per day.

-If a student is sick or injured, a counselor or staff member will transport and accompany them to the hospital or clinic.
+If a student is sick or injured, a counselor or staff member will transport and accompany them to a nearby hospital or clinic.

 #### Is there a pharmacy on campus?